TacoWarrior24/TacoWarrior24/README.md

 ## I'm a Developer, Intern, and Student!!

-- 🌱 I’m always learning but just to highlight a few (SQL, C#, and UE5)
+- 🌱 I’m always learning but just to highlight a few (GraphQL, NodeJS, and UE5)
-- 📚 I am a Senior at SNHU - Computer Science (Software Engineering)
+- 📚 I am Southern New Hampshire University Gradute - Computer Science (Software Engineering)
-- 🥅 2023 Goals: Develop and publish a mobile app
+- 🥅 2023 Goals: Develop and publish a game
 - ⚡ Fun fact: I enjoy scrolling through and creating memes

 ### Languages and Tools: